 Understanding Citigroup's Unusual Options Activity

-Shares of Citigroup (NYSE:C) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $68.32.
+Citigroup (NYSE:C) shares experienced unusual options activity on Thursday.
+The stock price moved down to $66.87 following the option alert.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.